InCharge's general terms and conditions concerning public charging service

 2. The customer is not entitled to transfer, assign their rights or obligations, wholly or partially, under the Agreement.

 These conditions apply continuously.
 InCharge has the right to terminate this agreement with immediate effect if the customer violates these terms or uses the charging service or a charging station in such a way that harm or damage occurs.

 InCharge has the right to change these terms.
-The customer is informed by email about the change at least two months before the change takes effect.
-The customer must in such cases, be informed two days after the email has been sent.
+The customer will be informed by email about the change at least two months before the change takes effect.
+In that case, the customer is considered to have been notified two days after the email has been sent.